 Loss of Appetite

-Cats with FGVS will have low appetite.
+Cats with FGVS will have a low appetite.
 This can be due to nausea as well as the physical difficulty of eating and drinking when they can't properly control their head and body movements.
 This can eventually lead to weight loss if not treated.

 Stomach Problems